keesing-technologies/iOSSdk/README.md

 ### Retrieve Data

-The server supports asynchronousness and synchrounousness (legacy!!) calls.
-We recommend to use asynchrounous calls only.
+The server supports both sync/asyn calls.
+We recommend using asynchronous calls only.

 To retrieve results, perform a GET request with the received id as a result of the upload process.
 If the "status" in the resulting JSON is different than "128" (FINISHED see REST API documentation), the processing on